gotonode/compress/docs/PERFORMANCE.md

   * LZW performs very well on the Lorem Ipsum text because it contains a lot of word repetitions (meaning that the same word appears many times within the file).
 In LZW's dictionary, such longer words would get a shorter codeword to represent them, saving space.

-  * The same is true with Python ja Java source code files.
+  * The same is true with the Java source code file.
 LZW performs much better than Huffman.

   * Huffman compresses text files very well also, because more often than not they don't consist of the entire available character space (all ASCII or extended ASCII characters), but a small subset of those (primarily letters, numbers, dots, question marks and the like).

   * Huffman's performance on the files that were already heavily compressed comes as a minor surprise.
-Because of the way Huffman works, it is interesting to see that it can squeeze even more out of the files.
+Because of the way Huffman works, it is interesting to see that it can squeeze even more out of them.